Details Panel Customization in Unreal Engine

 }

-In CustomizeHeader, I retrieved and stored the real element values (PropertyName/Value are both FString) of the FPropertyMatchMapping instance, while placing these elements into CustomizeChildren for creation because the IDetailChildrenBuilder parameter passed into CustomizeChildren allows access to the parent structure, thus retrieving the selected UClass:
+In CustomizeHeader, I retrieved and stored the actual values of FPropertyMatchMapping instances (both PropertyName and Value are FString).
+The elements of this structure are placed into CustomizeChildren for creation because the IDetailChildrenBuilder passed into CustomizeChildren allows access to the parent structure to retrieve the selected UClass:

 1